DeimosLabs/NeuralBlender/README.md

   - Can load up to 4 models on each bank simultaneously
   - Can either blend them (normal) or switch between them like "channels" (exclusive mode)
   - Standalone app and LV2 plugin
+  - Proper multithreading with UI and loader threads separate from DSP
   - VU meters can be disabled to save a tiny bit of DSP load
   - Calibration target dB is now a user defined setting
   - "Linked" calibration mode follows loudest model which has calib. enabled